Sweet Potato Tacos

 Instructions

-- Preheat the oven to 450 degrees
+- Preheat the oven to 450 degrees.

-- Add the salt, pepper, garlic powder, onion powder, chili powder, cumin, and enough olive oil to coat (I used ¼ cup)
+- Add the salt, pepper, garlic powder, onion powder, chili powder, cumin, and enough olive oil to coat (I used 1/4 cup).

-- Toss well to combine the spices and oil with the sweet potatoes
+- Toss well to combine the spices and oil with the sweet potatoes chunks.

-- Transfer the sweet potatoes to a nonstick baking sheet and roast at 450 degrees for 15 minutes
+- Transfer the sweet potatoes to a nonstick baking sheet and roast at 450 degrees for 15 minutes.

-- While the sweet potatoes are cooking, add the diced onion, minced garlic, and 1 teaspoon of olive oil to a large skillet
+- While the sweet potatoes are cooking, add the diced onion, minced garlic, and 1 teaspoon of olive oil to a large skillet.

-- Taste and adjust seasonings if necessary
+- Taste and adjust seasonings if necessary.

-- Serve the sweet potato and black bean filling on soft taco shells
+- Serve the sweet potato and black bean filling on soft taco shells.

-- Add toppings of choice.
-We love sour cream, avocado, and fresh squeezed lime juice
+- Garnish with chopped fresh cilantro add toppings of choice.
+We love sour cream, avocado, and fresh squeezed lime juice!

 Notes